seanmac-dev/TOP-paper-rock-scissors/README.md

-# TOP-paper-rock-scissors
+# TOP-rock-paper-scissors
-Simple paper, rock, scissors game using The Odin Project as a learning resource
+Simple rock, paper, scissors game using The Odin Project as a learning resource